origin

 Honey Process

-process" or "sun-dried", is a traditional method that
+or sun-dried coffee, is a traditional method where

-involves drying whole coffee cherries in the sun
+whole coffee cherries are slowly dried in the sun

-removing the skin and fruit from the bean
+removes the skin and fruit from the coffee cherry

 sugars, resulting in a sweet coffee with